 Calaveras Big Trees State Park

 Dowd was so enamored that he forgot about the hunt and spent the day exploring the grove of giant sequoia trees, the largest trees in the world by volume.
-Dowd told locals of what he had found and at first, people laughed him off but Dowd managed to get a group of men to follow him to the grove and showed them his discovery.
+Dowd told locals of what he had found and at first, people laughed him off but Dowd managed to get a group of men to follow him to the giant trees and showed them his discovery.

 As you can imagine, a hotel was built shortly after the discovery to meet the demands of tourism and was a place for gatherings and famous people.
 The hotel eventually burnt in 1943.
-The State of California purchased the North grove in 1931 creating Calaveras Big Trees State Park.
+The State of California purchased the North Grove in 1931 creating Calaveras Big Trees State Park.

 Calaveras Big Trees Visitor Center